PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Getting Back to Your Car

-When you are done looking around up in the tower, you can then either walk back the way you came up (paved sidewalk), go back to where you were dropped off and wait for the next trolley, or walk down following a gravel path through the forest.
+When you are done looking around up in the tower or the aviary area, you can then either walk back (gravel sidewalk), wait for the next trolley, take the funicular.
+At the stop for the observation tower, there is also a paved path through the forest.

 La Marquesa Forest park